Reconstructibility of matroid polytopes: Basis Exchange Graphs of Matroids

+The following extends our list of matroids with isomorphic basis exchange graphs provided in Lemma~\ref{lem:samegraph}. \begin{lemma} Let $M_1$, $M'_1$ and $M_2$, $M'_2$ be two pairs of matroids with isomorphic basis exchange graphs.
+Then the basis exchange graph of $M_1\oplus M_2$ and $M'_1\oplus M'_2$ are isomorphic as well. \end{lemma} \begin{proof} The basis exchange graph $G(M_1\oplus M_2)$ is the Cartesian product of $G(M_1)$ and $G(M_2)$ and hence this graph is isomorphic to $G(M_1')\times G(M_2')=G(M'_1\oplus M'_2)$. \end{proof}

-The next step is to exploit the structure of a basis exchange graph.
+Now we are prepared to exploit the structure of a basis exchange graph.
 We benefit from results of Maurer, whose main theorem in \cite{Maurer:1973} is a characterisation of basis exchange graphs.
-A building block in his theorem are neighbourhood subgraphs.
-Given a node $B$ in a graph $G$.
-Its \emph{neighbourhood subgraph} $N(B)$ consists of all nodes that are adjacent to $B$ and all edges of $G$ that connect two of these nodes.
+A building block in his theorem is the concept of neighbourhood subgraphs.
+Given a node $B$ in a graph $G$, its \emph{neighbourhood subgraph} $N(B)$ consists of all nodes that are adjacent to $B$ and all edges of $G$ that connect two of these nodes.

 Neighbourhood subgraphs in a basis exchange graph $G(M)$ are line graphs.
 The \emph{line graph} $L(H)$ of a graph $H$ is the graph whose nodes are the edges of $H$ and two nodes share an edge whenever the corresponding edges in $H$ are adjacent.
-A graph is {\it bipartite} if its vertex set can be partitioned into two sets $X_{1}$ and $X_{2}$ with every edge connecting a vertex in $X_{1}$ to a vertex in $X_{2}$; we call the sets $X_{1}$ and $X_{2}$ {\it partite sets}.
+A graph is {\it bipartite} if its vertex set can be partitioned into two sets $X_{1}$ and $X_{2}$ with every edge connecting a node in $X_{1}$ to a node in $X_{2}$; we call the two sets, that label the nodes, $X_{1}$ and $X_{2}$ {\it partite sets}.

 \begin{lemma}[{Link condition of basis exchange graphs. \cite[Lemma 1.8]{Maurer:1973}, \cite{ChalopinEtAl:2015}}] For any node $B$ in a (labelled) basis exchange graph, the neighbourhood subgraph is the line graph of a (labelled) bipartite graph with partite sets $B$ and $E-B$. \end{lemma}